Morbidly Beautiful

 As I See It

-While Nic Cage was busy putting forth a meme-worthy performance in Vampire’s Kiss, his brothers Chris and Marc Coppola had a blood-sucking tale of their own to tell.
+While Nic Cage was busy putting forth a meme-worthy performance in Vampire’s Kiss, his brothers Christopher and Marc Coppola had a blood-sucking tale of their own to tell.
 The affinity for old-time Hollywood seems to be a genetic disposition.

-Chris Coppola runs with a noir tone, especially with the narration, coupled with some prime eighties gore.
+Christopher Coppola runs with a noir tone, especially with the narration, coupled with some prime eighties gore.

 The performances are intentionally over the top, but the skill level of the cast saves it from feeling contrived.
 It’s beautifully shot with vivid color replacing natural lighting that evokes a moving picture version of Basil Gogos’ Famous Monsters covers.